You have no items in your shopping cart.

 Sandboxing is a security technique or process that prevents malicious code, files, or attachments from entering the network.
 When a file or code is downloaded, it is executed in a secure, isolated virtual environment.
 This environment is on a network that mimics an end-user environment.
 The file or code is then observed and analyzed.

 Once the code or file is executed, its behavior is analyzed.
 This includes any activities or actions, such as attempting to perform additional malicious attachments or changing root permissions.
-Based on the analysis, the code is given a verdict whether it is a legitimate file or has malicious content hidden inside.
+Based on the analysis, the code is given a verdict as to whether it is a legitimate file or has malicious content hidden inside.

 Sandboxing is widely used to analyze suspicious, malicious files and attachments and is intended to stop intrusions and malware from entering the network.
 To prevent infection or damage to the host computer or operating system, sandboxing keeps the code confined to a test environment.